MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

 After you start the wizard, you're guided through the steps to define the vertical's name, content source, and scope of the content to search.
 The vertical is created in a disabled state.
 You'll enable it later.

 You can use a limited set of [Keyword Query Language (KQL)](/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference) to narrow the scope.
 This page lists the properties that are available.
 We recommend that you use free-text keywords and property restrictions with boolean operators for creating the KQL.
+KQL also supports the use of Profile query variables to refine results under the vertical.

 ## Profile Query variables